WEEKLY MESSAGE

 Weekly Messages II

-Have a blessed week in Jesus' Name, Amen.
+Have a victorious week in Jesus' Name, Amen.

 (Article/ extract from ucb,wordfortoday)